Services

 I will also be able to send you practices to do at home after the session.

-If you have other goals and needs for your intimate and sexual life you want to address with me, I suggest to start with booking multiple regular 1 hour sessions instead of this 2 hour session, so we can address them all.
+If you have other goals and needs for your intimate and sexual life you want to address with me, I suggest to start with booking multiple regular 1 hour sessions instead of this longer session, so we can address them all.

 For prices and additional information please check my FAQ

 I am trained to support you in your various needs as mentioned above.
-However, please note that SSE is not therapy, therefore if your needs are outside of my scope, I can refer you to other specialists.
-All sessions adhere to the code of professional conduct and ethics outlined by the Somatic Sex Educators Association (SSEA)
+However, please note that SSE is not therapy nor I am a medical professional, therefore if your needs are outside of my scope, I can refer you to other specialists.
+All sessions adhere to the code of professional conduct and ethics outlined by the Somatic Sex Educators Association (SSEA).